Japanese Cedar (Tree)

 Description

-The Japanese cedar (Cryptomeria japonica), known as “Sugi” in Japan, is a large evergreen coniferous tree belonging to the family Cupressaceae.
-It features distinctive needle-like leaves arranged in spirals and reddish-brown, fibrous bark.
-Japanese cedar is one of the most important commercial timber species in Japan, valued for its rapid growth, straight trunk, and durable wood used extensively in construction, furniture, and traditional architecture.
-Extensive post-war reforestation created vast plantations that now contribute significantly to seasonal pollen levels.
+The Japanese cedar (Cryptomeria japonica), known as “Sugi” in Japan, is a large evergreen conifer in the family Cupressaceae.
+It has distinctive needle-like leaves arranged in spirals and reddish-brown, fibrous bark.
+Japanese cedar is one of Japan’s most important commercial timber species, prized for its rapid growth, straight trunk, and durable wood used in construction, furniture, and traditional architecture.
+Extensive post-war reforestation created vast plantations that now release massive amounts of seasonal pollen.

 Allergy Symptoms

-Japanese cedar pollen causes a severe allergic condition known as “sugi pollinosis,” which is the most prevalent seasonal allergic disease in Japan, affecting more than one-third of the population.
+Japanese cedar pollen causes “sugi pollinosis” — the most common seasonal allergic disease in Japan, affecting more than one-third of the population.
 Symptoms include:

 - Sneezing and runny or congested nose